-- With ISPs rolling out significant bandwidth to the masses at the start of the 21st century, cloud computing begun to really take off.
+- With ISPs rolling out significant bandwidth to the masses at the start of the 21st century, cloud computing began to really take off.

 - In 2003, Web 2.0 was born.
 Along with it came rich multimedia, user-generated content and dynamic interfaces.

 - Facebook, possibly the biggest cloud-photo sharing platform in the world, launched way back in 2004.
 It was originally intended as an easy way for Harvard students to connect and share information about themselves in a public domain.
 Who knew back then that it would go on to be the global platform it is now, boasting over a billion users.

 - Amazon Web Services (AWS) officially launched in 2006, making cloud storage and computation resources available to smaller businesses for the first time.
 Find out more about Synextra’s AWS Cloud solutions.